The Quantum $A_{\infty}$-Relations on the Elliptic Curve

 \subsection{The Dimension of The Moduli Space $G_{d,b,\s}^{\mm{trop}}$}

-\begin{lem} Let $G$ be a tropical Morse graph, all of whose external legs are oriented inward.
+\begin{lem} Let $G$ be a tropical Morse graph, the external legs $l_i$ of which are oriented inward.
+Label the endpoints of the external legs by points $p_{i,j}$ as in Definition \ref{TMGDef}.
 Other than the external legs, no particular orientation of the internal edges is assumed.
 Let $\ell$ be one of the external legs, bounded externally by a vertex $p$, and internally by a vertex $v$.
 If $\phi$ maps the external vertices $v_i\neq p$ to $p_{i-1,i}$, then

 \end{lem}

 \begin{proof}

 Let $e$ be an arbitrary edge (legs included) of $G$ oriented from a vertex $u$ to a vertex $w$, and let $n_e$ be the integer labeling $e$.
 If $e$ is re-oriented from $w$ to $u$, then the integer label changes from $n_e$ to $-n_e$.